Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section \ref{sec_methods}, we present the data and describe methodological development.
-Results for modeling, prediction, and confidence scoring are presented in Section \ref{sec_results}.
-Discussion and Conclusions are described in Sections \ref{sec_discussion} and \ref{sec_conclusion}, respectively.
+Results for modeling, prediction, and extrapolation risk evaluation are presented in Section \ref{sec_results}.
+Discussion and Conclusions are presented in Sections \ref{sec_discussion} and \ref{sec_conclusion}, respectively.